-CVOC began operating the service in 1972 and currently up to 200 providers offer service to over 450 children every month.
+CVOC began operating the service in 1972 and currently up to 150 Providers offer service to over 450 children every month.
 The program may be accessed by families eligible for subsidy and by those who pay the full cost of care.
-In Ontario parents who choose home child care that is licensed must register with a licensed agency.
+In Ontario, parents/guardians who choose home child care that is licensed must register with a licensed Agency.

-CVOC has a service agreement with the City of Ottawa to operate a Licensed Home Child Care program in specific communities in Ottawa.
+Children's Village has a service agreement with the City of Ottawa to operate a Licensed Home Child Care program in communities across Ottawa.
 The City also provides funding for the program.